rwshen/rotator/README.md

 ### Summary

-Creating a full stack project to display images locally
+Creating a full stack project to display images locally.
+This is not intended for anything beyond local development to learn in a fun and simple way.

 ### Goals
 - Familiarize with NextJS, Prisma, Docker